Book cover

 7.8 Architectural Anti-Patterns

 Let’s conclude this chapter with a description of an architectural anti-pattern, that is, an architectural organization that is not recommended.
 Perhaps the most well-known anti-pattern is called Big Ball of Mud.
-This anti-pattern, as proposed by Brian Foote and Joseph Yoder, describes systems in which any module can communicate with any other module, as the next figure suggests.
-That is, a Big Ball of Mud does not have a defined architecture.
-Instead, there is an explosion in the number of dependencies, which gives rise to code spaghetti.
-Consequently, maintenance and evolution become difficult and risky.
+This anti-pattern, as proposed by Brian Foote and Joseph Yoder, describes systems in which any module can communicate with any other module, as the following figure suggests.
+Thus, a Big Ball of Mud does not have a defined architecture.
+Instead, there is an explosion in the number of dependencies, which results in spaghetti code.
+Consequently, maintenance and evolution become extremely difficult and risky.

 Big Ball of Mud anti-pattern